Near optimal sparsity-constrained group testing: improved bounds and algorithms: Non-Adaptive Group Testing with -Sized Tests

 \section{Non-Adaptive Group Testing with $\Gamma$-Sized Tests}

 In this section, we formally state and prove our main results concerning non-adaptive group testing $\Gamma$-sized tests, namely, a universal lower bound and an algorithmic upper bound that matches the lower bound.
 Recall that we focus on the regime $\Gamma = \Theta(1)$.
-Within this section $\cG$ denotes an arbitrary non-adaptive pooling scheme with respect to the $\Gamma$-sparsity constraint.
+Within this section, $\cG$ denotes an arbitrary non-adaptive pooling scheme with respect to the $\Gamma$-sparsity constraint.
+The section contains two main parts, outlined as follows: \geb{ \begin{itemize} \item Theorem~\ref{thm_gsparse_universal_informationtheory} states our universal lower bound for non-adaptive designs.
+The proof is based on a careful analysis of the appearance of disguised individuals (see Section \ref{Sec_Individualtypes}), with the idea being that too many such individuals leads to failure.
+For $\theta < \frac{1}{2}$, we additionally use the idea of identifying sufficiently many tests with multiple individuals of degree one, prohibiting reliable inference. \item Theorems~\ref{Thm_DDg} and~\ref{thm_dd_gamma_sparse_optimal} analyze the performance of the DD and SCOMP algorithms.
+The proofs are again based on the idea that in the underlying pooling scheme, any infected individual appears in at least one test with only definitive uninfected individuals (elements of $\zerominus(\cG)$).
+We refer the reader to Sections~\ref{Sec_Individualtypes} and~\ref{Sec_Nishimori} for further insights on these properties.
+The test size constraints pose additional technical challenges compared to the unconstrained setting \cite{Coja_2019}, in particular leading us to adopt a less standard matching-based test design when $\theta < \frac{1}{2}$. \end{itemize} }